 Method 3: Format external hard drive as NTFS

 NTFS is the default file system on Windows.
 But due to technical reasons and copyright issue, macOS only enables NTFS read support, but doesn't enable write support.
 To make your Mac compatible writing on NTFS, you have to install a professional NTFS driver.
 There are a great deal of NTFS for Mac software in the market.
-Here we recommend you NTFS Assistant and iBoysoft Drive Manager.
+Here we recommend you NTFS Assistant and iBoysoft Drive Manager Free.

 1. NTFS Assistant - the cheapest NTFS for Mac Utility in App Store